-4.3 SOC stocks rebound when agroforestry systems are established

-24 Increases in SOC stocks resulting from agroforestry establishment are ultimately attributed to higher organic matter inputs from above- and belowground sources (leaves, wood, roots, 25 fungi, animals, etc.; Montagnini and Nair, 2004) and a reduction of SOC losses from 26 decomposition and leaching.
-Similar to the carbon stocks in forests, MAP, basal area, clay 27 28 fraction and pH also control carbon stock changes when agricultural land is converted to agroforestry (Table 2, Fig. 4 e-h).
-Furthermore, the accumulation of SOC depends highly on 29 the quality of incoming litter (Lemma et al., 2006) and is reflected in the significantly higher 30 31 soil C:N ratios in homegarden, coconut and mango AFSs (Fig. A5, Appendix A).
+4.3 SOC stocks rebound when agroforestry systems are established losses from decomposition and leaching.
+Similar to the carbon stocks in forests, MAP, basal area, clay fraction and pH also control carbon stock changes when agricultural land is converted to agroforestry (Table 2, Fig. 4e-h).
+Furthermore, the accumulation of SOC depends highly on the quality of incoming litter (Lemma et al., 2006) and is reflected in the significantly higher soil C:N ratios in homegarden, coconut and mango AFSs (Fig. A5, Appendix A).
 In comparison to litter from agricultural crops, which generally have low C:N ratios and decompose rapidly, organic matter inputs from trees are generally of poorer quality (higher C:N ratios) because of the higher lignin and polyphenolic contents, which in turn results in slower decomposition rates and more SOC accumulation (Davidson and Janssens, 2006).